French journalist missing after Colombia FARC battle

 "The crisis center (of the Foreign Ministry) has been mobilized and is liaising with Colombian authorities," Juppe told French media.

-Langlois's disappearance will refocus attention on the FARC after its release this month of 10 members of the armed forces who had been held hostage in jungle camps for more than a decade.
+Colombia's Defense Ministry, which was to hold a press conference Sunday, had not confirmed his capture.

-"At the moment, we can only say what we know," Pinzon said.
-"Anything else would be speculation. ...
-At the moment, he is disappeared."
+Langlois's disappearance will refocus attention on the FARC after its release this month of 10 members of the armed forces held hostage in jungle camps for more than a decade.

 The insurgent group, which has battled the government for almost 50 years, has made repeated gestures toward peace in recent months as a U.S.-backed offensive batters its front lines, halving its fighting force and killing top commanders.